armenstepanyan/js-tips/angular/ng-ngtemplateoutlet.md

 `ngTemplateOutletContext` A context object to attach to the EmbeddedViewRef.
 This should be an object, the object's keys will be available for binding by the local template let declarations.
 Using the key $implicit in the context object will set its value as default.

+`NgTemplateOutlet` is particularly useful when you want to reuse a template in different parts of your application or conditionally render different templates based on certain conditions.
+It provides a flexible way to manage the rendering of dynamic content.

 ```typescript
 export class AppComponent {